Best beaches within a good distance to Surrey

 The dog-friendly Beach Café offers breakfast and lunch, and there are extensive areas of mown grass close to the beach where you can park and picnic.

-This area is also popular with wind and kite surfers (there is a windsurfing and kitesurfing club with beach webcam, rescue service, hire centre and board storage plus tuition for adults and children).
+This area is also popular with wind and kite surfers (there is a windsurfing and kitesurfing club with a beach webcam, rescue service, hire centre, board storage, and tuition for adults and children).

 5. West Beach and East Beach, Littlehampton